fgnt/meeteval/doc/algorithms.md

 >
 > [View C++ Implementation](../meeteval/wer/matching/levenshtein.h#L8)

-The Levenshtein distance (https://en.wikipedia.org/wiki/Levenshtein_distance, [the english translation of the original paper](https://nymity.ch/sybilhunting/pdf/Levenshtein1966a.pdf)) is the core of the word error rate.
+The Levenshtein distance (https://en.wikipedia.org/wiki/Levenshtein_distance, https://nymity.ch/sybilhunting/pdf/Levenshtein1966a.pdf) is the core of the word error rate.
 We use a version of the Wagner-Fisher algorithm that only uses linear memory (see, for example, https://www.baeldung.com/cs/levenshtein-distance-computation).
-There are other algorithms that are more efficient (.e.g., a bit-parallel algorithm in https://dl.acm.org/doi/10.1145/316542.316550), but we decide to stick to the simpler algorithms that are easier to understand and extend.
+There are other algorithms that are more efficient (.e.g. a bit-parallel algorithm in https://dl.acm.org/doi/10.1145/316542.316550), but extensions to computationally more extensive algorithms presented below are unknown.

 We'll split the Levenshtein distance into two functions so that the core algorithm can be re-used later.